-In addition, the Board of Directors has approved a succession plan for the chairman of the Board of Directors & chief executive officer, which shall apply if he gives early notice of his desire to resign from his position, or in the event of non-occasional and unexpected non-availability.
+In addition, the Board of Directors has approved succession plans for the executive chairman of the Board of Directors & for the chief executive officer, which shall apply respectively if they give early notice of their desire to resign from their position, or in the event of their cessation in office due to non-occasional and unexpected non-availability.

-The text of both plans, together with other rules of self-organisation of the Board of Directors, is set out in Annex I to this Policy.
+The text of these succession plans, together with that of other rules of selforganisation of the Board of Directors, is set out in Annex I to this Policy.

-Finally, both the chairman of the Board of Directors & chief executive officer as well as the members of senior management and other persons holding key positions have a person who can replace them in their duties in the event of a limited absence.
+Finally, both the executive chairman of the Board of Directors and the chief executive officer as well as the members of senior management and the persons holding key positions have a person who can replace them in their duties in the event of a limited absence.
 Each of the replacements has been chosen based on the personal and professional competence thereof.